 - 1. Self-defense (see glossary), - 2.
 Intent or lack of intent at the time the student engaged in the conduct, - 3.
-The student's disciplinary history, or - 4.
-A disability that substantially impairs the student's capacity to appreciate the wrongfulness of the student's conduct.
+The student's disciplinary history. - 4.
+A disability that substantially impairs the student's capacity to appreciate the wrongfulness of the student's conduct. - 5.
+A student's status in the conservatorship of the Department of Family and Protective Services (foster care), or - 6.
+A student's status as homeless.